obiba/mica-doc/documents.rst

 .. image:: images/mica-associations.png

-.. _documents-permissions:

 Annotations
 -----------
 Individual studies can have two types of annotations:

-* User-Defined.
+* By Concept.
 * Inferred from their associated variables.
-* ...

-User-Defined annotations are primarily for studies that may not have any variables but need to be documented by variable taxonomies.
+Annotations by concept are primarily for studies that may not have any variables but need to be documented by variable taxonomies.

+.. _documents-permissions:

 Permissions
 -----------